How do I register for camp?

 ABOUT THE DORM

 Will we need to bring linens and toiletries?
 Anything else?
 Yes.
-All campers will need bed linens for an extra-long twin bed as well as a pillow.
+All campers will need bed linens for a twin bed as well as a pillow at Callaway House.
 A sleeping bag also works well.
-Linens can be rented from the Dobie Center front desk for at least $20 (price subject to change annually).
-You will also need to send toiletries and two to four towels with your camper.
+UT Housing provides linens for campers in Jester during session 4.
+You will also need to send toiletries and two to three towels with your camper.
 Many campers bring appropriate games, cards, personal music players, snacks, and drinks to make their stay more comfortable.
+Every room will have a refrigerator and microwave.
 The camp is not responsible for any lost or stolen items.
 Please leave expensive and/or sentimental items at home.
 Camp is not the place for them. top

 What about cell phones?
 Cell phones are permitted at camp.
 However, we caution sending them with your camper.
 If a camper becomes homesick, they can hinder more than help in the camp experience.
 Many campers will also call home first instead of receiving immediate help from a staff member, which lengthens the response time.
 Cell phones are ONLY to be kept and used in the campers room, and not allowed in the main lobby of the dorm, activities, or on walks to/from the pool.
 The Camp reserves the right to confiscate cell phones from campers who do not follow this policy.
 If you feel a cell phone may be abused while at camp, please do not send one with your camper. top

 Will my child be supervised at all times?
 YES!
-Every camper is assigned to a group overseen by three to four counselors, and there are also three to four staff members living on each camp floor.
-Dobie Center also has its own security staff, and everyone must show ID (nametags, wristbands, etc.) when entering the building after 11 p.m.
-All doors but the main entrance are locked after 10 p.m.
+Every camper is assigned to a group overseen by four-five counselors, and staff members also live on each camp floor.
+Callaway House and Jester also have a 24-hour staffed desk, security, and entry to camp floors requires either a room key swipe or unique access code to enter the building or camp floor.
 Campers are always supervised at the dorm, field trips, walks to/from the pool, all pool and dryland sessions, and in the evenings.
 Campers are to be in their rooms at 10 p.m., with room checks performed at 10:15 p.m.
 We take the care and supervision of your child very seriously. top

 What if I lose my room key during camp?
-There is a $20 fee for a lost key.
-This can be paid to the Director, or if the camper does not have the money, billed to the parents.
+There is a $25 fee for a lost key at Callaway House; $75 lost key fee at Jester Dorm.
+This will be billed to the credit card used for payment of camp fees.
 If a key is lost, it should be reported right away, as making a new key does take time.
 There are no refunds for lost keys (even if they are found upon arrival at home - the new one has already been made). top

 How much spending money should I send with my camper?
 Most campers bring between $50-100.
 All meals are provided, but there is a food court in the mall under Dobie Center if they wish to buy a snack for later, order a pizza, or buy a souvenir from the Jamail Swim Center store or Longhorns Ltd. Campers are responsible for securing and handling their own cash.
 The camp is not responsible for the loss or theft of money, nor do we police the spending habits of campers. top

 What is the difference between a double room and a suite?
 A double room holds two campers, while a suite is two double rooms linked by a living area.
 All rooms have a private bath, sink, and refrigerator.
 Suite requests are welcomed, but not guaranteed.
 The Camp does not know it's assigned floors until mid-May.
 Different floors have differing numbers of suites (if any).
-If a suite request is not honored, we do our best to place campers rooms as close to one another as possible. top
+If a suite request is not honored, we do our best to place campers rooms as close to one another as possible.
+Please note: Jester Dorm only has double rooms available. top

 What about roommate requests?
 The camp welcomes roommate and suitemate requests, but does not guarantee them.
 All requests must match and be complete.
 Roommates/suitemates cannot be more than two years apart in age.
 Rooming assignments are done one week prior to the start of a session.
 If your camper is attending as part of an odd-numbered group, the Camp reserves the right to add a third bed to certain rooms.
 If in a suite, two people would room together, and the third would take potluck.
 If not in a suite, every effort will be made to place campers as close together as possible.
 It is recommended that roommates and suitemates send in their applications at the same time.
 Don’t wait too long though, as your session may close.
 Same-sex siblings that are more than two years apart and wish to room together are encouraged to try rooming apart as this is part of the camp experience.
 Please understand we try to keep our camp floors as closely grouped by age as possible.